-Whether through soulwork, or through many of the other paths that exist in our world, we are all searching for the spiritual, for something that takes us beyond the mundane and ordinary, for something that helps us grow individually, and something that reconnects us with our higher selves and makes us feel whole, providing us with a sense of belonging and purpose.
+Whether through inner work, or through many of the other paths that exist in our world, we are all searching for a spiritual awakening, for something that takes us beyond the mundane and ordinary, for something that helps us grow individually, and something that reconnects us with our higher selves and makes us feel whole, providing us with a sense of belonging and purpose.
 We’ve turned to religion, politics and science to provide us with the solutions to these problems, but all of these we have tried and failed miserably.

 External Answers to Internal Questions

 All throughout history we have sought to answer our internal questions with external answers.
 In fact, most of us still repeat this misguided search, coming up flat, dead and more frustrated and confused than before.

 Religion, although with noble intentions, has caused more harm than good by creating fanatical, self-denying beliefs and ideologies that are open to interpretation.
 Many of us are realizing this now, and organized religion is crumbling apart quickly.

 Science as an answer has merely succeeded in describing HOW the world around us works, explaining what we see and feel (for example, music is a vibration within a gaseous medium), but it can never really explain WHY anything happens.
 From the Big Bang Theory to Quantum Mechanics, Science will describe the process of how the universe comes to be without answering our thirst for a deeper meaning that we crave for existence.

 Politics is just another human construction we have dabbled in for answers.
 Constructs such as Communism, for instance, have tried to address the issues we face by misguidedly declaring that the system can change the individual without realizing that the system only exists as an illusion.
 Unless the individual flaws of greed, power thirst, fear, and so forth are addressed first, these flaws will ruin the entire collective system.